The Country That Built Both the Sword and the Shield

-United States stands out in this dataset through policy leverage over trade and investment, named industrial and corporate presence, and processing and refining capacity, with its strongest relevance showing up in Neodymium, Gold, and Germanium.
+United States stands out in this dataset through policy leverage over trade and investment, named industrial and corporate presence, and processing and refining capacity, with its strongest relevance showing up in Beryllium, Tellurium, and Molybdenum.

 This country matters primarily because it can influence market access, investment flows, and compliance rules across strategic materials.